 Game income structures are changing, affecting both the lifetime of games and the mechanics of gameplay.
-With the adoption of microtransactions across multiple franchises on all platforms, revenue models such as the free to play model are gaining traction.
-As a consequence of changes in consumer behaviour and adoption of recurring revenue models, AAA titles (high budget games created by a major studio) on console and PC are starting to adapt to generate maximum value.
-Marketers should know what gamer behaviour indicators they’re tracking so they can use that information in their gaming marketing efforts, which will help them reach the most probable spenders.
+With the adoption of microtransactions across multiple franchises on all platforms, revenue models such as the free-to-play model are gaining traction.
+As a consequence of changes in consumer behavior and the adoption of recurring revenue models, AAA titles (high-budget games created by a major studio) on console and PC are starting to adapt to generate maximum value.
+Marketers should know what gamer behavior indicators they’re tracking so they can use that information in their gaming marketing efforts, which will help them reach the most probable spenders.

 3. Gaming Industry is emerging as a social platform.

-During the COVID-19 lockdown measures, the usage of gaming as a method of socialisation grew even faster.
-Within big player base games, virtual environments are also being used as meeting spots where players may socialise and enjoy a live event.
+During the COVID-19 lockdown measures, the usage of gaming as a method of socialization grew even faster.
+Within big-player base games, virtual environments are also being used as meeting spots where players may socialize and enjoy a live event.
 The development of online multiplayer services for immersive experiences will continue.
 Virtual live performances have attracted tens of millions of spectators, demonstrating the fruitful partnership between video games and music.
 More game makers are likely to generate possibilities to enter this market.

 4. Content creators’ popularity and live streaming

 With COVID-19 driving the rise of new streamers and content providers, video game viewing is becoming more popular across a wider range of people.
 The range of video game content available for viewing is likewise expanding.
 Viewers have expressed an emotional investment in broadcasters who establish genuine communities.